rovingpen/path-of-the-kings/chapter-01.md

 In that very moment Shirou had an epiphany and the words rolled out of his mouth with naturalness.
 "Don't worry dad.
 I'll become a hero in your place," he stated in a confident voice.

 Kiritsugu chuckled at his son's antics for a moment before meeting his eyes again.
-What he saw in there....
+What he saw in there...
 Determination.
 Convintion.

 "Shirou," he began his more serious than his son had ever heard.
 "Do you want me to teach you?
 Magic, that is?"